LineageOS/lineage_wiki/_includes/templates/device_build.md

 for several devices that do not share the same kernel source, aim for 75GB-100GB.
 This space will be permanently occupied on your drive, so take this into consideration.
 See more information about ccache on Google's [Android build environment initialization page](https://source.android.com/source/initializing.html#setting-up-ccache).

-You can also enable the optional cache compression.
+You can also enable the optional `ccache` compression.
 While this may involve a tiny performance slowdown, it increases the number of files that fit in the cache.
-To enable cache compression, run:
+To enable it, run:

 ```
 export CCACHE_COMPRESS=1